How To Use Herbs: A Beginner’s Guide

 • DO NOT expect the activity or immediate response of a drug.

-• Results vary with each person, but improvements can generally be seen within a week.
+• Results vary from person to person, but improvements can generally be seen within a week.
 Chronic problems usually take longer.

-• Make sure you purchase herbs from a reliable source like Penn Herb Company since quality can vary greatly.
+• Make sure you purchase herbs from a reliable source, such as Penn Herb Company, since quality can vary widely.

 Can I use herbs with my prescription medicines?

-It is recommended that you ALWAYS check with your healthcare professional before using any herbal medicine.
-For guidance on known interactions, see the Penn Herb Wellness Guide:
+It is recommended that you ALWAYS check with your healthcare professional before using any herbal medicine or supplement.

 But what if my doctor doesn’t believe in herbs?